mikeerickson/gulp-phpunit/README.md

 - 0.4.1: Code Cleanup
     - Removed calls to console.log -> gutil.log (playing nice in the playground)
-    - Fixed issue with calling as depedency task (thanks @taai)
+    - Fixed issue with calling as dependency task (thanks @taai)

 - 0.4.0: Added check for invalid PHPUnit binary path as first parameter
     - Safeguard to assure options is not passed as first parameter